learn-co-students/dc-ds-100719/module-5/project/README.md

 - 12/12 - project kickoff.
 Form groups!
 - 12/13, 9:30am - deadline to let instructors know groupings
-- 12/13, 2:00pm - deadline to let instructors know your problem AND/OR your dataset
+- 12/13, 2:00pm - deadline to let instructors know your problem and your dataset (via a form that will be sent out)
 - 12/16, 2:30pm - check-in with coaches
 - 12/17, 9:30am - check-in with lead instructor
 - 12/18, 3:00pm - presentation & mini Science Fair